for Veterans and the Public

 Most people would agree that you owe it to your sexual partners to tell them that you have HIV.
 This is being honest with them.
 Even though it can be very hard to do, in the long run you will probably feel much better about yourself.

-Some people with HIV have found that people who love them think that unsafe sex is a sign of greater love or trust.
-If someone offers to have unsafe sex with you, it is still up to you to protect them by being safe.
+Some people with HIV have found that people who love them think that condomless sex is a sign of greater love or trust.
+If someone offers to have condomless sex with you, it is still up to you to protect them by being safe.

 What about pre-exposure prophylaxis (PrEP)?

-Some HIV-negative individuals may, under the supervision of their health care providers, take anti-HIV medications every day to prevent themselves from becoming infected.
+HIV-negative individuals may, under the supervision of their health care providers, take an anti-HIV pill every day to prevent themselves from becoming infected.
 We call this pre-exposure prophylaxis, or PrEP.
-Usually these are persons who are at relatively high risk of becoming infected with HIV (for example, because they have an HIV-infected partner, they have risky sexual exposures, or they share injection drug equipment).
+Usually these are persons who are at relatively high risk of becoming infected with HIV (for example, because they have a partner with HIV, they have risky sexual exposures, or they share injection drug equipment).
 The medication used for PrEP is Truvada, a combination tablet containing tenofovir and emtricitabine.
-PrEP appears to be very effective if it is taken every day, and is not effective if it is taken irregularly.
+PrEP appears to be extremely effective if it is taken every day, and is not effective if it is taken irregularly.
 Your VA health care provider can tell you more about the potential benefits and shortcomings of PrEP for HIV-negative persons.